the ‘BUMPS’ – Rowing races

 Exclusive private tour from Jesus Lock near the city centre downstream to The Plough, an ideal spot to join locals and rowing teams as they watch the races go past.
 This is timed to get you confortably to The Plough at Fen Ditton to ensure the river is then empty before the first race.
 After the last race take the return leg cruise back upstream to the city centre – avoiding the queues of traffic.
 Contact us for details of this unique river trip package.

-Check the public trip timetable for exact dates and times.
+Check the public trip timetable for exact dates and times in 2023.